Sovereign Hill: Mine tram

 The Sovereign Hill mine tram, opened in March 2008, is an inclined tramway that takes tourists into the mine for a tour.
 Each tram is 1.35 metres wide and 1.55 metres high, and can carry 33 passengers.
-The tram goes through a flap, and enters a dark tunnel.
+The tram goes through a flap, and.

-Stations

-The Sovereign Hill mine tram has 3 stations – the top station, and two bottom stations.
-The two bottom stations are located in the mine, and the top station is located in a small hut, which has 2 platforms and a tram per platform.
-The two bottom stations only has a single platform, as each mine tram goes to a different section.

 Wadawurrung Cultural Precinct

 Sovereign Hill has established the Wadawurrung Cultural Precinct to acknowledge and share the culture and history of the Wadawurrung people, the Traditional Owners of the land.
 This space is dedicated to cultural education, storytelling, and connecting visitors with the region's ancient past alongside its gold rush history.

 Australian Centre for Gold Rush Collections

 The Australian Centre for Gold Rush Collections houses and manages Sovereign Hill's collection of over 150,000 objects related to the gold rush era.
 It operates as a research and collections hub, providing public access to the archive through tours, programs, and an online database.